patrickfan/GenAI4UQ/README.md

    Refer to the original article: https://www-sciencedirect-com.ornl.idm.oclc.org/science/article/pii/S0309170822000562#d1e8497
 2. Run dimension reduction: python AE_V2.py
    This reduces the forecast variables from the original 64x128 grid to a latent dimension of 20.
+3. In the config.py, modify the following:

+   USE_SYNTHETIC_DATA = False

+   X_SAMPLE_PATH = 'Dataset/Co2_Pressure/pre_latent.npy'   # Model parameters (X)

+   Y_SAMPLE_PATH = 'Dataset/Co2_Pressure/pre_observation.npy'     # Observations (Y)

-3. Run the main script for forecasting: python main.py
+5. Run the main script for forecasting: python main.py
-4. Evaluate testing cases: python Evaluation_co2.py
+6. Evaluate testing cases: python Evaluation_co2.py
-5. Transform the latent dimensions back to the original space:  python Pres_pred.py
+7. Transform the latent dimensions back to the original space:  python Pres_pred.py
-6. The prediction and reconstuction results will be saved in the Results directory.
+8. The prediction and reconstuction results will be saved in the Results directory.

-bash
-Copy code